JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 * All of the results are placed in the `_build/` directory
 * Then, run with `dune exec ./helloworld.exe` - same as typing `_build/default/helloworld.exe`
 * We will be using `dune` to build libraries and binaries, and `utop` to play with them.
+* If you want to try these commands yourself the above `helloworld.ml` and dune files are in [this zip](helloworld.zip), just unzip and the `dune` commands above should work from within the `helloworld` directory.

 ### OCaml Language Basics in `utop`